-Fourteen anastomotic urinary leaks were documented; 9 (64.2%) occurred within the early postoperative period (<30 days) (Table S1).
+Fourteen anastomotic urinary leaks were documented; nine (64.2%) occurred within the early postoperative period (<30 days) (Supplementary Table 1; available at cuaj.ca).
 Anastomotic leaks were identified clinically (elevated surgical drain output) or on postoperative retrograde ureterogram.
-Details on management of postoperative leaks is described in Table S1.
-Of the 6 uretero-ileal anastomotic leaks, 5 (83.3%) were on the left side.
+Details on management of postoperative leaks is described in Supplementary Table 1 (available at cuaj.ca).
+Of the six uretero-ileal anastomotic leaks, five (83.3%) were on the left side.

-Thirty-three occurrences of urinary obstruction were documented, including 17 ureteroileal stenoses in 14 (19.4%) patients.
-Left uretero-ileal stenoses comprised the majority (n=10, 58.8%), followed by right (n=4, 23.6%), and bilateral (n=3, 17.6%).
-All patients who developed uretero-ileal stenosis underwent initial decompression with percutaneous nephrostomy tube to preserve renal function, with 10 requiring corrective surgical intervention at a later date (Table S1 for surgical details).
+Thirty-three occurrences of urinary obstruction were documented, including 17 uretero-ileal stenoses in 14 (19.4%) patients.
+Left uretero-ileal stenoses comprised the majority (n=10, 58.8%), followed by right (n=4, 23.6%) and bilateral (n=3, 17.6%).
+All patients who developed uretero-ileal stenosis underwent initial decompression with percutaneous nephrostomy tube to preserve renal function, with 10 requiring corrective surgical intervention at a later date (Supplementary Table 1 for surgical details; available at cuaj. ca).
 The remaining patients were left with nephrostomy tubes or ureteral stents with regular changes.
 Fifteen occurrences of neobladder neck contracture were documented in 12 (16.7%) patients, all of whom required some form of surgical intervention (e.g., urethral dilation, transurethral incision of bladder neck, etc).
 Three (4.2%) patients with neobladder neck contracture required two or more interventions.
 One (1.4%) case of urethral stricture occurred, requiring dilation.

 Ten patients (13.9%) developed urinary fistulae with or without bowel involvement, of which five required surgical correction.
-Anatomic and management details in Table S1.
+Anatomic and management details are shown in Supplementary Table 1 (available at cuaj.ca).